 Step 4: Dive in and create your Bluehost account

-- Click ‘log in’ to get into your account.
+c.
+Click ‘login’ to get into your account.
 WordPress will automatically be installed (see 2nd pic below) into your account.

 WordPress Tips and Tricks

-I had not been familiar with WordPress or WordPress Hosting prior to using it, so, I had to do a ton of work to understand what WordPress has.
+I had not been familiar with WordPress or WordPress Hosting before using it, so, I had to do a ton of work to understand what WordPress has.
 Here are basic tips and tricks and terminology that can and will be valuable to you.

 - Login.
 When you want to login to your WordPress account, always go to WordPress Admin Page.